Thayaht: Biography

-Sculptor, painter, designer, goldsmith and inventor, THAYAHT was an eclectic and innovative artist, a pioneer of new sensibilities.
-His poetry is distinguished for lines and synthetic shapes, which through a precise geometry express an exquisite elegance.
+Thayaht was a sculptor, painter, designer, goldsmith and inventor.

-Ernesto Michahelles, also known as Thayaht, was born in Florence on August 21, 1893, and spent his childhood and youth in the villa of his great grandfather, American neoclassical sculptor Hiram Powers, at the Poggio Imperiale.
-He began his studies in Florence, when he decided to stop and continue his education at the Technical Institute, where he was encouraged in the artistic work.
+Michahelles, also known as Thayaht, was born in Florence on August 21, 1893, and spent his childhood and youth in the villa of his great grandfather, American neoclassical sculptor Hiram Powers, at the Poggio Imperiale.
+He began his studies in Florence, and continued his education at the Technical Institute, where he was encouraged in the artistic work.

 He continued his education, joining the office of the painter Filippo Marfori Savini and the school of the American painter Julius Rolshoven, located in the Castello del Diavolo.
-He had already displayed his works under the pseudonym of Cheak, deciding to dedicate himself to the art thoroughly.
+He had already displayed his works under the pseudonym of "Cheak", deciding to dedicate himself to the art thoroughly.
 Due to a severe hepatic disease, the artist was forced to interrupt his research, until 1919, when he moved to Paris urged by Diaghilev and Massine.
 In this occasion, he initiated contacts for an occasional cooperation with the famous fashion house of Madeleine Vionnet, in Rue de Rivoli, for which he created the logo.

 In 1920, Thayaht started designing his most famous piece.
 The TuTa, which Thayaht called "the most innovative, futuristic garment ever produced in the history of Italian fashion" was an early example of what we now know as coveralls, intended to revolutionize fashion and create a modern and particular Italian style.
 With help from his artist brother RAM, he launched the new design in 1920, and the pattern was published by the newspaper "La Nazione" so that the TuTa was accessible to all.
 Intended as a practical item of clothing for the everyday, it was instead adopted as a fad by high Florentine society.
-In the same year, he adopted his pseudonym, the palindrome "Tayat", later changing into "Thayaht" – a bifrontal palindrome, visually symmetrical, it can be read from right to left, left to right, and in a mirror.
+In the same year, he adopted his pseudonym, the palindrome "Tayat", later changing into "Thayaht".
 In this period, he cooperated with the Florentine Art Gallery Cavalensi and Botti and attended the gallery-bookshop of Errante Gonnelli, the core of the cultural and artistic avant-garde in Florence.